Holding Company vs. Parent

 Individuals and partners who form or invest in a variety of different types of companies usually own them under one umbrella company called either a parent company or holding company.
-This simplifies corporate and tax requirements and makes it easier to move funds between the companies owned by the parent/holding company (subsidiaries).
+This simplifies corporate and tax requirements and makes it easier to move funds between the companies owned by the parent or holding company, also known as subsidiaries.
+Holding companies are formed the same way that any other company is formed.

 What’s a Subsidiary?